F1nnian/cppproject/README.md

 1. Navigate to [Releases](https://github.com/F1nnian/cppproject/releases/) and download the zip of the newest Releases
 2. Unzip the folder
-3. Run the included .exe
+3. Navigate to cppproject/ and run the included .exe

 ## Background Music